Barry Allen: JLA/Avengers

 Barry Allen appears in issue 3 as the Flash in the JLA when the two realities start changing, along with Hal Jordan.
-When the two teams see their real futures, Barry witnesses his death during Crisis on Infinite Earths as the Grandmaster shows the heroes how reality should be, but nevertheless resolves to help restore the timeline as it is not his place to play God.
+When the two teams see their real futures, Barry witnesses his death during Crisis on Infinite Earths as the Grandmaster shows the heroes how reality should be but nevertheless resolves to help restore the timeline as it is not his place to play God.
 He talks with Hal Jordan over the similarity of their situation, stating that dying could not be so bad so long as they have left a legacy for others (Wally West and Kyle Rayner, in their cases) to fight for what they believe.
 He helps the team get into Krona's base by using his running on a treadmill to pass the ship through the dimensional barrier.
 With the Wasp, he is ordered by Captain America to find ways through Krona's defences, and alerts the group to a probably lethal force field.
 During the final battle, Barry saves Hawkeye from being killed when the Absorbing Man breaks the ground beneath him, but both of them are blasted and apparently killed by Dreamslayer.
-At the end, it is revealed that Barry got the two of them out alive and at Captain America's suggestion they laid low and because of this, Hawkeye is able to destroy Krona's machine with a TNT arrow while Barry distracts him, then Barry takes the 12 items of power.
+At the end, it is revealed that Barry got the two of them out alive and at Captain America's suggestion they laid low.
+Because of this, Hawkeye is able to destroy Krona's machine with a TNT arrow while Barry distracts him and takes the twelve items of power.
 As a result, reality is restored, Barry disappears and Wally returns.

 Post-Crisis appearances

-Wally West, wracked by grief for the loss of his unborn twins at the hands of Zoom, regrets the public knowledge of his identity.
-Barry appears from somewhere in time—stating that he is from a period shortly before his death—counseling his nephew, and talking the Spectre into granting his wish, erasing all public knowledge of Wally and Barry's identities as the Flash (Although Wally himself also loses his memory of his identity for a time).
+Wally West, wrecked by grief for the loss of his unborn twins at the hands of Zoom, regrets the public knowledge of his identity.
+Barry appears from somewhere in time—stating that he is from a period shortly before his death—counseling his nephew, and talking the Spectre into granting his wish, erasing all public knowledge of Wally and Barry's identities as the Flash (Wally himself also loses his memory of his identity for a time).
 Barry then disappears, telling his nephew that he will come to his aid three times, on the three most difficult days of his life of which this is the first.
 In fact, when Zoom enlists the aid of the original Professor Zoom to make Wally relive the loss of his beloved twins, Barry is already there, trying to stop his "own" Reverse-Flash; Zoom apparently retrieved Eobard Thawne from the day that he attempted to kill Fiona Webb, with Barry following his nemesis.
-For the second time, he helps Wally to undo the damage dealt by Zoom, also allowing Wally to save his twins, and then he returns to his proper time, dragging his Zoom with him and breaking his enemy's neck in his timeline.
+For the second time, he helps Wally undo the damage dealt by Zoom, also allowing Wally to save his twins, and returns to his proper time, dragging his Zoom with him and later breaking his enemy's neck.